adrianhelvik/ankicsv/README.md

 How to write multiple choice questions
 --------------------------------------

+Wrong answers are marked with a capital X, the right answer is marked with a capital V.
+Only one correct answer is allowed.

     ?
 What color is the sun?
     X Green
     X Blue
     V Yellow

+The fields are enumerated in Anki.
+So that in this case the result would be:

+    What color is the sun?

+    1) Green
+    2) Blue
+    3) Yellow

 How to write fill-in-the-blanks questions
 -----------------------------------------

+Fill-in-the-blanks questions use 3 underscores to surround the field to hide.

     The sun is ___yellow___.